-- a.
-Use their official position to secure special privileges or advantages in the community, through the family members of committed youth, or through any other interested parties, including, but not limited to, contractors or service providers. - b.
-Disclose confidential information about any youth without authorization. - c.
-Use information regarding youth for personal benefit. - d.
-Use their official position to promote any partisan political purposes. - e.
-Make any public statements on behalf of the agency without prior approval from the Deputy Administrator and the Public Information Officer. - f.
-Make any public statements against the agency while on duty or in uniform. - g.
-Make any public statements against the agency on social media platforms while on duty and/or in uniform. - h.
-Reference information obtained because of their official duties in their personal social media accounts. - i.
-Allow their personal interests to impair objectivity in the performance of duty. - j.
-Offer legal advice to youth. - k.
-Possess any item listed on the contraband list which is not properly secured while on duty, excluding breaks and lunchtime when youth are not present. - 1.
-Initiate contact with a youth who has left, exited, or been terminated from DCFS supervision for a minimum of two years from termination of parole or until the youth has reached the age of majority, whichever is later. - i.
-Should a youth reach out to a DCFS staff member within those two years or prior to the age of majority, the staff shall report it to their supervisor, and the contact shall be documented as a New Activity in the web-based case management system.
+1. Use their official position to secure special privileges or advantages in the community, through the family members of committed youth, or through

+- any other interested parties, including, but not limited to, contractors or service providers. - 2.
+Disclose confidential information about any youth without authorization. - 3.
+Use information regarding youth for personal benefit. - 4.
+Use their official position to promote any partisan political purposes. - 5.
+Make any public statements on behalf of the agency without prior approval from the Deputy Administrator and the Division Public Information Officer. - 6.
+Make any public statements against the agency while on duty or in uniform. - 7.
+Make any public statements against the agency on social media platforms while on duty and/or in uniform. - 8.
+Reference information obtained because of their official duties in their personal social media accounts. - 9.
+Allow their personal interests to impair objectivity in the performance of duty. - 10.
+Offer legal advice to youth. - 11.
+Possess any item listed on the contraband list which is not properly secured while on duty, excluding breaks and lunchtime when youth are not present. - 12.
+Initiate contact with a youth who has left, exited, or been terminated from DCFS supervision for a minimum of two years from termination of parole or until the youth has reached the age of majority, whichever is later. - a.
+Should a youth reach out to a DCFS staff member within those two years or prior to the age of majority, the staff shall report it to their supervisor, and the contact shall be documented as a New Activity in the web-based case management system. - 13.
-- m.
 Engage in any activity which: - a.
 Causes a lapse in supervision of youth - b.
 Creates an unsafe space for youth - c.
-Causes a staff member to respond or intervene in an untimely manner - d.
-Is incompatible with the DCFS Personnel Policy and Procedure Manual - n.
-Access social media on any device while on duty. - a.
-Superintendents or the Chief of Parole may authorize the use of an agency-assigned social media platform in the course of their job duties upon approval from the Deputy Administrator. - o.
-Allow youth to view, handle, or use any unauthorized electronic device, or allow youth to access any social media platform on any device. - D. Superintendents can not make exceptions to any part of this policy. - E. Violation(s) of any of the above will result in progressive discipline.
+Causes a staff member to respond or intervene in an untimely manner

+- d.
+Is incompatible with the DHS DCFS Personnel Policy and Procedure Manual. - 14.
+Access personal social media on any device while on duty. - a.
+Superintendents or the Chief of Parole may authorize the use of an agency-assigned social media platform in the course of a staff member's job duties upon approval from the Deputy Administrator. - 15.
+Allow youth to view, handle, or use any unauthorized electronic device, or allow youth to access any social media platform on any device. - D. Superintendents cannot make exceptions to any part of this policy. - E. Violation(s) to this policy will result in progressive discipline.